Frequently Asked Questions

 Appointments are always appreciated, but walk-ins are welcome.
-We can often schedule same-day appointments to accommodate our out-of-town patients.
+We can often offer same-day walk-in spots to accommodate our out-of-town patients.
 Call us at 719-296-6597.

-Yes. just because you can't read up close, doesn't mean you need to reach for the reading glasses.
-Dr. Gowen has a lot of success with the new soft multi-focal lens designs.
+Yes.
+Just because you can’t read up close doesn’t mean you need to reach for the reading glasses.
+Dr. Gowen’s patients have had a lot of success with soft, multifocal contact lenses.